Why should you never polish your car?

 Polish as a tool, not a routine

-Used sparingly and correctly, polish is one of the most useful tools in detailing.
-It's how we remove oxidation, lift wash marks and restore depth to tired paintwork.
-The modern approach is to polish when the paint calls for it, protect afterwards, then leave the paint alone until protection breaks down again.
+Used sparingly and correctly, polish is one of the most useful things in the workshop.
+It is how oxidation comes off, how wash marks lift, and how depth comes back into tired paintwork that the owner had written off.
+The modern way to think about it is a cycle rather than a chore: polish when the paint asks for it, protect immediately afterwards, then leave the paint alone until the protection wears down and the defects start to return.

 Hand or machine?